Leadership

 ndtrung@uchicago.edu

-Trung is a computational scientist with expertise in molecular modeling, soft mater physics and high-performance computing.
+Trung is a senior computational scientist with expertise in molecular modeling, soft matter physics and high-performance computing.
 He supports computational research at the Pritzker School of Molecular Engineering, developing and optimizing open-source software packages on current and new hardware architectures at the university.

 Trung obtained his Ph.D. in Chemical Engineering and Scientific Computing at the University of Michigan, Ann Arbor, in 2011.
 Prior to joining the RCC, he was a research assistant professor at the Department of Chemical and Biological Engineering at Northwestern University.
 His studies focused on self- and directed-assembly of soft matter building blocks, nanoscale interactions across solid and liquid interfaces, and GPU-accelerated models for molecular dynamics simulations.
 He has been an active contributor to the LAMMPS software package, a classical molecular dynamics code with a focus on materials modeling.